Holomorphic representation of quantum computations: Introduction

 In this work, we present such a unifying formalism where quantum states are represented by analytic functions.
 DV representations are given by polynomials while CV ones are given by holomorphic functions, which are functions that are complex-differentiable in a neighborhood of each point in their domain.
 By an important theorem in complex analysis, these functions are also analytic, i.e., they can be written as complex power series~\cite{conway2012functions}.
 The formalism we use suggests that the duality between particle and wave aspects of physical quantum systems is captured by this duality between analytic (discrete countable) and holomorphic (continuous) aspects of complex functions.

 In the CV case, these holomorphic functions naturally decompose into a Gaussian (exponential) part and a root (polynomial) part, the latter depending only on its zeros and accounting for the non-Gaussianity of the corresponding quantum state.
 The Gaussian part can be viewed as a purely CV resource and is best manipulated by a purely CV formalism---with this perspective, discretizing CV would imply approximating Gaussian functions by polynomials, thus replacing Gaussian states by non-Gaussian ones.
 Beyond the Gaussian/non-Gaussian dichotomy, this picture also provides a geometric understanding of the transition between finite-dimensional and infinite-dimensional quantum systems, based on the zeros of these analytic representations.
 Moreover, this formalism allows us to obtain a natural description of the Gaussian evolution of infinite-dimensional single-mode quantum systems using an exactly solvable Coulomb-like \textit{classical} dynamical system known as the Calogero--Moser system~\cite{calogero1971solution}.
 We show that the appearance of this system is due to unique Gaussian features of the CV framework such as squeezing.
-Furthermore, our formalism allows us to define the framework of Holomorphic Quantum Computing, a model of computing on holomorphic functions defined using basic elements of complex analysis, which captures infinite-dimensional bosonic quantum computations.
+Furthermore, our formalism allows us to analyze infinite-dimensional bosonic quantum computations using basic elements of complex analysis.

 To explain our approach and highlight the transition from DV to CV, we first give some background on analytic representations of quantum states in the following section, before detailing our results.